 And then there is the beach.
 Sugary white sand rings the island.
 Spend time lounging in the sun, splash around in the designated swim area, or scope out a shady spot under the trees to enjoy a view of the turquoise Caribbean waters.
 A quieter beach is a short hike up and over the island’s hills.
 Snorkeling is good along the shallow reef on the island’s north side.

 The island is a favorite with locals on weekends, but weekdays you can expect considerably smaller crowds.
 Access to Palomino Island is free for resort guests via a fifteen-minute boat ride from the marina at the base of the resort cliffs.
 It’s a great outing for visitors to Puerto Rico with kids.

 Activity 4: Splash in the Coqui Water Park

 When you have had your fill of sand, but the kids still crave water play, a little time at El Conquistador’s onsite water park, Coqui Water Park, is just the thing.
 Resort guests have free access to the three slides, a zero-entry infinity pool, and a lazy river tube ride.
 Day passes are available for non-resort guests as well.

 1 Great Place to Stay in Puerto Rico with Kids: El Conquistador Resort

 Puerto Rico’s El Conquistador Resort has a history dating back to 1962 when it opened as one of the island’s premier resorts.
 The best part for traveling families, though is convenience.
 Using their airport shuttle service and tour providers could keep you from needing a rental car at all.
 Though if you do need a car, Enterprise is available onsite.

 One of the most fun things about the resort is not even an official attraction.
-Because the main resort is built on a steep cliff, access to the resort’s lower levels water’s edge is via a tram, or funicular, making every trip up and down a scenic adventure.
+The main resort is built on a steep cliff, with a funicular shuttling guests to the resort’s lower levels and water’s edge.
+The scenic ride is sure to be a hit with the kids.

 Standard rooms are large and include refrigerators and coffee makers.
 For more space and a resort within a resort atmosphere, choose La Casitas Village, where you have options of one, two, and three bedroom villas with kitchenettes.